tiliado/nuvolaplayer/doc/pages/apps/mediaplayer.md

 Progress bar
 ------------

 Since **Nuvola 4.5**, it is also possible to integrate progress bar.
-If you wish to make your script compatible with older versions, use respective [Nuvola.checkVersion](apiref>Nuvola.checkVersion) condition as shown in examples bellow.

 In order to extract track length and position, use these API calls:

   * [MediaPlayer.setTrack](apiref>Nuvola.MediaPlayer.setTrack) supports `track.length` property, which holds track
     length either as a string 'mm:ss' or number of microseconds.